-- 16 The TOE software comprises the following components: - The AT1 Secure RSA/ECC/SHA library (optional) TORNADOTM-T is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.
+- 15 The TOE software comprises the following components: - The AE1 Secure RSA/SHA library (optional)

+The ECC functions are out of the TOE and must not be used within secure applications.
+TORNADO-E is a hardware coprocessor for high speed modular multiplications, modular additions and modular subtractions.

-The AT1 Secure RSA/ECC/SHA library is a software library built on the TORNADO $^{\text{TM}}$ -T coprocessor that provides high level interface for RSA and ECC cryptographic algorithms.
+The AE1 Secure RSA/SHA library is a software library built on the TORNADO-E coprocessor that provides high level interface for RSA cryptographic algorithms.